Mike Ford Preview, Player Props: Mariners vs. Mets

 Mike Ford At The Plate

-- In 29.0% of his games this year, Ford has had at least one RBI.
-He's picked up more than one in 11.3% and driven in three or more of his team's runs in two contests.
+- Ford has picked up an RBI in 28.1% of his games this season, with more than one RBI in 10.9% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.